Student Organization Travel Authorization

 Plan Your Trip or Review Trip Status

-All student organization members who wish to drive for their student organization travel must take the NEW Student Organization Driver Training before they travel.
+All student organization members who wish to drive for their student organization travel must take the Student Organization Driver Training before they travel.
+This driver training is now in Learn @ ISU!

 How to sign up for Student Organization Driver Training